wybo/agentbase/README.md

 #### Sample Models

 The models/ directory contains tiny models used to test the system and offer examples to get started with.
 These also are our our GitHub pages.
-They usually print to the console.log, so opening the developer's javascript console will show model information.
+They usually print to the console.log, so opening the developer's JavaScript console will show model information.

 [**ants.html**](models/ants.html) Ant foraging with nest and food pheromone diffusion.